bohendo/valuemachine/README.md

 Capital Gains and Losses

-Attachments:
- - 1099-B: Proceeds From Broker and Barter Exchange Transactions

 Dependencies:
- - Form 2439: Notice to Shareholder of Undistributed Long-Term Capital Gains
+ - [] Form 2439: Notice to Shareholder of Undistributed Long-Term Capital Gains
- - Form 4684: Casualties and Thefts
+ - [] Form 4684: Casualties and Thefts
- - Form 4787: Sales of Business Property
+ - [] Form 4787: does not exist yet?
- - Form 6252: Installment Sale Income
+ - [] Form 6252: Installment Sale Income
- - Form 6781: Gains and Losses From Contracts and Straddles
+ - [] Form 6781: Gains and Losses From Contracts and Straddles
- - Form 8824: Like-Kind Exchanges
+ - [] Form 8824: Like-Kind Exchanges
- - **Form 8949**: Sales and Other Dispositions of Capital Assets
+ - [x] Form 8949: Sales and Other Dispositions of Capital Assets
- - Schedule K-1: Partner’s Share of Income, Deductions, Credits, etc